Major Morning Tracks

 If you have some writing and publishing experience and are ready to deepen your skill in a small-group setting, consider signing up for a Morning Mentoring Clinic instead of a Major Morning Track.

 If neither of those options is right for you, why not make the Mount Hermon writers conference a writing retreat?
-Start your day in a Prayer & Praise session, or take a prayer walk along one of the beautiful redwood trails, or seek divine guidance in the Mount Hermon chapel.
+Start your day in a Prayer & Praise session, or take a prayer walk along one of the beautiful redwood trails, visit the indoor or outdoor prayer labyrinth, or seek divine guidance in the Mount Hermon chapel.
 Join us for a delicious, healthy breakfast.
 Then spend the rest of the morning writing whatever God lays on your heart to work on.
 After lunch, do more writing or take some workshops, meet with the Critique Team, have appointments with faculty members, or enjoy some of the recreational opportunities available to conferees.
 If you get stuck, spend some time with our Prayer Partners in the chapel.
 After dinner, be inspired by our evening worship and keynote speaker … or do more writing.
 You’ll be amazed at how much quality work you’ll get done in this inspiring atmosphere!